ymyex/whatsapp-mcp/README.md

 This is a Model Context Protocol (MCP) server for WhatsApp.

 With this you can search you personal Whatsapp messages, search your contacts and send messages to either individuals or groups.
+You can also send media files including images, videos, documents, and audio messages.

 It connects to your **personal WhatsApp account** directly via the Whatsapp web multidevice API (using the [whatsmeow](https://github.com/tulir/whatsmeow) library).
 All your messages are stored locally in a SQLite database and only sent to an LLM (such as Claude) when the agent accesses them through tools (which you control).